-In 2020/21 the grossing regime has been adapted to try to control for the larger impacts of the COVID-19 pandemic upon the achieved sample.
+In 2021/22 the grossing regime has been adapted to try to control for the larger impacts of the COVID-19 pandemic upon the achieved sample.
 Whilst the existing FRS grossing regime brought estimates close to the age and tenure profile of the UK population, it retained a disproportionate number of respondents who had been educated to at least degree level.
 It was important to adjust for this bias because income levels are strongly correlated with the level of education achieved.
 Therefore, additional grossing controls were introduced to rebalance the educational levels of those in the sample.
 The grossing regime has also been adapted to control for the differential level of response through the year.
-There were fewer responses in the early months of the survey year than in later months.
-This is not normally a feature of the FRS achieved sample, with response normally spread relatively equally over each twelve-month run of fieldwork.
+This reflects the introduction of the planned boost to the issued sample from 1st October 2021.
+Following this boost (in England and Wales) in the second half of the year, the achieved sample was significantly larger than the one achieved for the period from April to September.
 There has, however, been no change to the overall population basis for the estimates.